teleprint-me/genesis/README.md

 ## Contributing

-_TODO: Add contribution guidelines, such as issue reporting, pull requests, code style, etc._
+I welcome contributions from the community!
+To get started, please read our [Contribution Guidelines](CONTRIBUTING.md) and [Code of Conduct](CODE_OF_CONDUCT.md).
+These documents provide essential information on issue reporting, pull requests, code style, and other guidelines for contributing to the project.

 ## License